Poetry and the Senses Launch and Conversation

 Co-sponsored by Arts Research Center and Engaging the Senses Foundation

-The launch party for our “Poetry and the Senses” program sponsored by Engaging the Senses Foundation, this event will include local poets Indira Allegra, Chiyuma Elliott, and Lyn Hejinian, who will offer readings and comments followed by a conversation.
+The launch party for our “Poetry and the Senses” program sponsored by Engaging the Senses Foundation, this event included local poets Indira Allegra, Chiyuma Elliott, and Lyn Hejinian, who offered readings and comments followed by a conversation.
 How does poetry offer a model for engaging the world, and how can we think of it as a political or ethical resource?

 Indira Allegra is re-imagining what a memorial can feel like, the scale on which it can exist and how it can function through the practice of writing, performance, sculpture and installation.
 Her work has been featured in exhibitions at The Arts Incubator in Chicago, John Michael Kholer Art Center, Yerba Buena Center for the Arts, Center for Craft Creativity and Design, Mills College Art Museum, Weinberg/Newton, 808 Gallery, The Alice Gallery and SOMArts among others.
 Her commissions include performances for SFMOMA, de Young Museum, The Wattis Institute, City of Oakland and SFJAZZ Poetry Festival.
 Allegra’s work has been featured by BBC Radio 4, Art Journal, KQED and Surface Design Magazine.
 She was the recipient of the Artadia Award, Tosa Studio Award, Windgate Craft Fellowship and Jackson Literary Award and has received support from the Mike Kelley Artist Project Grant, MAP Fund and Queer Cultural Center.
 Allegra is a former Lambda Literary Fellow, her writing has been widely anthologized, and she has contributed works to 2019 Lambda Literary Finalist Foglifter Magazine, 2012 Lambda Literary Finalist Sovereign Erotics: A Collection of Two Spirit Literature, Canal Magazine, Cream City Review, HYSTERIA Magazine, make/shift Magazine, and Yellow Medicine Review: A Journal of Indigenous Literature, Art and Thought among others.